brightcove/brightcove-player-sdk-ios-oux/README.md

 It is recommended that ad-disabling logic be added to the `kBCOVPlaybackSessionLifecycleEventReady` handler of the `-playbackController:playbackSession:didReceiveLifecycleEvent:` method of your `BCOVPlaybackController` delegate.

+	- (void)playbackController:(id<BCOVPlaybackController>)controller
+	           playbackSession:(id<BCOVPlaybackSession>)session
+	  didReceiveLifecycleEvent:(BCOVPlaybackSessionLifecycleEvent *)lifecycleEvent
+	  {
 	    if ([kBCOVPlaybackSessionLifecycleEventReady isEqualToString:lifecycleEvent.eventType])
 	    {
 	      // disable ads.
 	      _playbackController.adsDisabled = YES;

 	      // seek somewhere into the video content.
-		[_playbackController seekToTime:resumeTime completionHandler:^(BOOL finished)
+	      [session.providerExtension oux_seekToTime:resumeTime completionHandler:^(BOOL finished)
 	      {
 	        // re-enable ads.
 	        _playbackController.adsDisabled = NO;

 	        // open the shutter.
 	        _playbackController.shutterFadeTime = 0.25;
 	        _playbackController.shutter = NO;
 	    }];
 	  }

-When calling `[BCOVPlaybackController seekTo:completion:]` to resume playback at a particular time, the first frame of the video will be visible until the seek completes.
-For a cleaner presentation, set the BOOL `shutter` property of BCOVPlabackController to `YES` before calling `-setVideos:`.
+When calling `oux_seekTo:completion:` to resume playback at a particular time, the first frame of the video will be visible until the seek completes.
+For a cleaner presentation, temporarily cover the video view during seeking by setting the BOOL `shutter` property of BCOVPlabackController to `YES` before calling `-setVideos:`.
 When seeking is complete, dismiss the shutter by setting the `shutter` property to `NO`.
 The `shutterFadeTime` property defines the duration of the shutter fade animation.

 	self.playbackController = [sdkManager createOUXPlaybackControllerWithViewStrategy:[sdkManager BCOVOUXdefaultControlsViewStrategy]];